 4. Support Services and Upgrades

-4.1 During the Term the Provider will provide the Support Services to the Customer, and may apply Upgrades to the Platform, in accordance with the service level agreement set out in Schedule 1.
+4.1 During the Term the Provider will provide the Support Services to the Customer, and may apply Upgrades to the Platform.

 4.2 The Provider may sub-contract the provision of any of the Support Services without obtaining the consent of the Customer.

 5.1 The Customer grants to the Provider a non-exclusive licence to store, copy and otherwise use the Customer Materials for the purposes of operating the Platform, providing the Services, fulfilling its other obligations under the Agreement, and exercising its rights under the Agreement.

 5.2 Subject to Clause 5.1, all Intellectual Property Rights in the Customer Materials will remain, as between the parties, the property of the Customer.